 Image credit: Darpa

-It has an advanced real-time optical guidance systems that lets you track and direct projectiles – bullets to their targets by adjusting for weather, wind, target movement and other factors.
+It has an advanced real-time optical guidance system that lets you track and direct projectiles – bullets to their targets by adjusting for weather, wind, target movement, and other factors.
 In 2016, Russia also revealed that they are already working on a similar “smart bullet” designed to hit targets at a distance of up to 10 km.

 7. The Throwbot XT

-The Throwbot XT is versatile, stealthy and easy to deploy tactical robot which can efficiently be used during various search and rescue missions.
-These compact little bots can transmit audio and video signals from normally inaccessible areas, making detection of illegal and explosive materials more easier.
+The Throwbot XT is a versatile, stealthy, and easy to deploy tactical robot which can efficiently be used during various search and rescue missions.
+These compact little bots can transmit audio and video signals from normally inaccessible areas, making detection of illegal and explosive materials easier.

 6. The Big Dog

-Back in 2005, DARPA along with Boston Dynamics worked on a concept where a computer controlled robot would do the heavy lifting for the military.
-Although, the program was cancelled due to its impracticality, it had a powerful gasoline engine with a maximum load limit of 10 kg.
+Back in 2005, DARPA along with Boston Dynamics worked on a concept where a computer-controlled robot would do the heavy lifting for the military.
+Although the program was canceled due to its impracticality, it had a powerful gasoline engine with a maximum load limit of 10 kg.
 It also had a fiber optic gyroscope and an IMU, which helps it to stand on difficult terrains and inclined up to 45 degrees.